neoneo/Bones/README.md

 also includes some extensions which might prove useful, at least as a starting point.

-Bones comes with two controller types: `Bones.Controller` and `Bones.CompositeController`. `Bones.CompositeController`'s sole purpose is to be able to build a tree of controllers.
-The leaves of the tree are the interesting parts of your app (the parts that actually display something), and are represented by `Bones.Controller` instances.
+Bones comes with two controller types: `Bones.LeafController` and `Bones.CompositeController`. `Bones.CompositeController`'s sole purpose is to be able to build a tree of controllers.
+The leaves of the tree are the interesting parts of your app (the parts that actually display something), and are represented by `Bones.LeafController` instances.

 Descriptors
 -----------